 Dr Alice MacLachlan

-- TRIUMPH Network Research Associate (MRC/CSO Social & Public Health Sciences Unit)
+- TRIUMPH Network Research Associate, PHASE Network Research Associate (MRC/CSO Social & Public Health Sciences Unit)

-- The Transdisciplinary Research for the Improvement of Youth Mental Public Health (TRIUMPH) network is funded by UK Research and Innovation, and focusses on bringing together young people, academics, practitioners and policy-makers to find new ways to improve youth mental health and wellbeing, especially among those where need is greatest.
+- The Transdisciplinary Research for the Improvement of Youth Mental Public Health (TRIUMPH) network, funded by UK Research and Innovation, brings together young people, academics, practitioners and policy-makers to find new ways to improve youth mental health and wellbeing, especially among those where need is greatest.

-- The Population Health Agent-based Simulation nEtwork (PHASE) is funded by the UK Prevention Research Partnership, and focusses on creating connections between academic researchers, public sector organisations and industry to develop an interdisciplinary research network spanning simulation and population health communities that can optimally lead and support the application of agent-based models to pressing public health challenges.
+- The Population Health Agent-based Simulation nEtwork (PHASE), funded by the UK Prevention Research Partnership, creates connections between academic researchers, public sector organisations and industry to develop an interdisciplinary research network spanning simulation and population health communities that can optimally lead and support the application of agent-based models to pressing public health challenges.

 My research interests include: